Butterwort (Pinguicula) Care Information:

-A bit of information about Butterworts and their care in general: There are scores and scores of Pinguicula species, and even some natural hybrids; and they are found all over the world...from mountain bogs in the Alps to hillside seeps in the tropics, and everywhere in between.
+A bit of information about Butterworts and their care in general: There are scores and scores of Pinguicula species, a few natural hybrids, and a whole bunch of horticultural hybrids as well; and they are found all over the world...from mountain bogs in the Alps to hillside seeps in the tropics, and everywhere in between.
 Because of this diversity of habitat, they are loosely broken into a number of groups.
 And their care can be quite different, depending on their native habitat.
 It should be obvious that a Pinguicula macroceras that grows in Canada would need entirely different conditions than a Pinguicula cubensis that grows in the Caribbean!
 We will be expanding our care pages as time permits, and will be creating separate pages for each of the major groups of butterworts.

 The areas where butterworts and most other carnivorous plants usually grow are primarily bogs and fens, where they grow in very moist, acidic, nutrient-deficient soil.
 Some even grow on floating mats of vegetation in the bog, or on rocky cliff faces!
 While there are many different species, hybrids, and cultivars (named identical clones) of butterworts, they all share the same general characteristics; namely leaves that have glands on some or all of the leaf surface.
 These glands produce a clear mucilaginous liquid.
 We love to tell visitors it's like clear snot!
 And it is this sticky fluid that helps them catch their prey, by causing small prey to become mired in the glue until they drown.
 The leaf then creates a small depression right where the prey is located, and digestive fluids are then generated and flow into the depression.
 The digestive enzymes break down the soft parts of the prey (the INSIDE in the case of insects!), and the nutrients are absorbed into the leaf.
 Once this is done, the depression reverts back to normal, and the 'leftovers' (the outside 'exoskeleton' of the prey) is carried away by rain or wind.
 VERY COOL!